renuy/docs-cluster-essentials/deploy.md

 ### <a id='install'></a> Deploy onto cluster

+#### <a id='customer-cert'></a>Custom certificate (optional)
-1. (Optional) If your registry needs a custom certificate, you must [load that configuration](https://carvel.dev/kapp-controller/docs/v0.41.0/controller-config/) into the cluster before installing `kapp-controller`.
+If your registry needs a custom certificate, you must [load that configuration](https://carvel.dev/kapp-controller/docs/v0.41.0/controller-config/) into the cluster before installing `kapp-controller`.
 If your registry uses a public certificate, this step is not required.

     1. Create the `kapp-controller` namespace:

     ```console
     kubectl create namespace kapp-controller
     ```

-1. Create a configuration secret by using the registry's `ca.crt` stored on local disk:
+    2. Create a configuration secret by using the registry's `ca.crt` stored on local disk:

     ```console
     kubectl create secret generic kapp-controller-config \